Service Animals, Therapy Animals, and Emotional Support Animals

 How Do We Help?

 Training a dog to become a service animal is available to individuals who have a disability.
-If you are interested in having a service dog, below are requirements to be aware of:
+If you are interested in having a service dog, below are the requirements to be aware of:

 1. A person is eligible for a service dog if they have a physical, emotional, or mental disability